meteor/galaxy-docs/source/apm-reducing-pubsub-data-usage.md

 You may also consider using [MongoDB aggregation techniques](https://atmospherejs.com/?q=aggregate) to get a summery of data and send them to the client.

 These are only some of the tips you can use to save subscription data, save server memory usage, and reduce latency.
-Try applying some of these; you can verify the results from the [Network Latency](http://support.kadira.io/knowledgebase/articles/372869-network-latency) metric in the Kadira.
+Try applying some of these; you can verify the results from the Network Latency metric in the Meteor APM.